KelvinUng1/ReviewAR-fe/README.md

 ```
 > **Note**: Run `npx react-native doctor` to ensure you have all the required software needed to bundle the app

-If everything is set up _correctly_, you should see your new app running on you device.
+If everything is set up _correctly_, you should see your new app running on your device.